-Stakeholder Relationships Expected Outcomes (i) Legitimacy (primary), (ii) Good performance (secondary) Principle 16 The Company's practices In the execution of its governance role and responsibilities, the governing body should adopt a stakeholder-inclusive approach that balances the needs, interests and expectations of material stakeholders in the best interests of the organisation over time.
-The Company's stakeholders are integral to the success of the business.
-The Board proactively engages with material stakeholders in an inclusive manner that balances their needs, interests and expectations, and to address their concerns in the best way possible.
+Stakeholder Relationships Expected Outcomes (i) Legitimacy (primary), (ii) Good performance (secondary) Principle 16 The Company's practices In the execution of its governance role and responsibilities, the governing body should adopt a stakeholder-inclusive approach that balances the needs, interests, and expectations of material stakeholders sole stakeholder in an inclusive manner that balances in the best interests of the organisation over time. their needs, interests, and expectations, and to address their concerns in the best way possible.
 This allows the Company to manage issues effectively and timeously and reduces the likelihood of reputational risks.
 The Board understands that communication with stakeholders in respect of financial and non-financial information is vital and open interaction is actively pursued.